wp-plugins/random-quotes/readme.txt

 = 1.0 =
 * This is the first version
 = 1.1 =
-* Fixed "You do not have sufficient permissions to access this page" bug.
+* Fixed "You do not have sufficient permissions to access this page" bug = 1.2 =
+* Fixed security bug

 == Upgrade Notice ==

 = 1.0 =
 There's no new version to upgrade to!
 = 1.1 =
-Fixes the "You do not have sufficient permissions to access this page" bug.
+Fixes the "You do not have sufficient permissions to access this page" bug = 1.2 =
+Fixes a security bug